tommoyer/www-academic/vita.md

 ## Reviewer
 *(Years removed for brevity)*
+- ACM Transactions on Privacy and Security (TOPS)
 - IEEE Transactions on Big Data (TBD)
 - IEEE International Symposium on Hardware Oriented Security and Trust (HOST)
 - IEEE Symposium on Security and Privacy (Oakland)